perklun/Mini-Twitter/README.md

 # Twitter Android App

 This is an Android application that uses the Twitter API to retrieve home and mention timelines.
-It also allow the user to compose messages.
-The network requests are made using Async requests.
+It also allow the user to compose messages and view profiles.
+The app uses Async network requests and uses fragments.

 Time spent: 20 hours spent in total